 This bow could be just as good for a beginner teen archer as it would be in the hands of an experienced adult archer.
 There really is something here for any archer!

 How to Choose the Best Compound Bow for You

 Today most bow hunters use compound bows to harvest their game in the field.
 These bows use a unique build that can multiply speed and force by using a simple system of cams and pulleys.
 Compared to traditional stick bows, recurves, and longbows, compounds can achieve much improved velocity results for the modern shooter.

 - Determining Draw Length

-- Bow Size or Length
+- Compound Bow Size and Length

 - Choosing a Draw Weight